 But even after a company implements the required internal controls, there’s no guarantee that the risk can be removed entirely.
 As such, part of the risk might remain.
 This type of risk is known as residual risk, as it is the risk that remains after the company implements the internal controls.

-Detection risk is the risk that the auditors’ procedures are unable to detect any material misstatements in a company’s financial statements
+Detection risk is the risk that the auditors’ procedures cannot detect any material misstatements in a company’s financial statements.

 An auditor uses the audit risk model to understand the relationship between the detection risk and the other audit risks, i.e., inherent risk, control risk, and the overall audit risk, enabling him to determine an acceptable level of detection risk.

-Although detection risk can’t be eliminated totally, the auditor can manipulate it by modifying certain factors, including:
+Although detection risk can’t be eliminated totally, the auditor can reduce it by modifying certain factors, including:

 - The makeup of the engagement team, e.g., the competence and skill of the auditors and the size of the engagement team